Neena Raj Sep 19, 2025

 • Ensure contractual and regulatory compliance in line with UAE laws and FIDIC standards

-Skills Required for Commercial Manager Role
+Skills Required to Become a Commercial Manager

 • In-depth understanding of FIDIC contracts and UAE regulatory frameworks